It’s so true: the purpouse of a journey is not the destination but the trip to reach it.

-Then sightsee Marsala, Mazara del Vallo – the Dancing Satyr is a must and also the Cave of Cusa, and Selinunte.
+Let’s visit Marsala and Mazara del Vallo, – the Dancing Satyr is a must such as the Cave of Cusa, and Selinunte and Segesta.

 Between Sciacca and Agrigento, you will find Eraclea Minoa and the Natural Reserve of Torre Salsa, ideal for the ones who do not like crowded beaches.

-You have to stop in Agrigento, an enviable concentration of Greek art where a visit to the Valle dei Tempi is a must.
-Then take the longest ride that takes you up to Ragusa Ibla, Noto, Marzamemi, Scicli, Ispica, and stone gardens rich of history.
-After a baroque full immersion, move towards the natural oasis by the sea: Calamosche and the Vendicari Reserve.
+Agrigento with its Valle dei Templi show us an enviable Greek art collection; then we an deal with a longer stop which will take us directly to Ragusa Ibla, Noto, Marzamemi, Scicli, Ispica, real stones gardens full of history.
+After a baroque full immersion, move towards the natural seaside oasis by the sea: Calamosche and the Vendicari Reserve.

-Now head to Siracusa.
-You should visit the beautiful Ortigia, and then go to the lovely Catania.
-Then see the stacks in Acireale, the “timpa” of Taormina, Castelmola and Mount Etna that dominate the landscape.
+Now let’s head to Siracusa.
+Let’s visit the beautiful Ortigia, and then go to the lively Catania.
+Then see th sea stacks in Acireale, those in Acitrezza, Acireale and its Timpa, Taormina, Castelmola and Etna with overlooks the landscape.

 The most active volcano in Europe is Mount Etna, which is a wonderful destination.
 Its height (3,350 meters) allows winding funny roads to ride on.
 The Valle del Bove towards Zafferana Etnea, Linguaglossa, Randazzo, Bronte are just some of those suggestive places where you can see natural colors contrasting with the volcano’s fire, the harshness of the mountains and the hidden lakes water.
-Smell are in the air: unmistakable wild fennel, olive, and pistachio perfume…
+Your smell enjoys too: unmistakable wild fennel, olive, and pistachio perfume

-The routes through other Natural Parks, like Nebrodi, Madonie, Monti Sicani, and the Gole dell’Alcantara are ideal for biking; you can see pastures, shepherds house and rushing streams, landscapes away from the more populated routes.
+The routes through other Natural Parks, like Nebrodi, Madonie, Monti Sicani, and the Gole dell’Alcantara are ideal for biking, where you can see pastures, shepherds house and rushing streams, landscapes away from the most traditional routes.